linode/terraform-provider-linode/website/docs/r/instance.html.md

 * `ssh_key` - (Required) The full text of the public key to add to the root user. *Changing `ssh_key` forces the creation of a new Linode Instance.*

-* `root_password` - (Required) The initial password for the `root` user account. *Changing `ssh_key` forces the creation of a new Linode Instance.*
+* `root_pass` - (Required) The initial password for the `root` user account. *Changing `ssh_key` forces the creation of a new Linode Instance.*

-  A `root_password` is required by the Linode API.
+  A `root_pass` is required by the Linode API.
 You'll likely want to modify this on the server during provisioning and then disable password logins in favor of SSH keys.

 - - -